KaiFireborn/kyriel/README.md

 ## Changelog
 (these changes aren't reflected on the images yet)
-- Bottommost right button is now just enter, arrows for one-handed video control now on the left side bottom row too
-- Alt and Nav tap-hold keys removed
-- Esc on thumb instead of LGUI
-- Whenever a layer is activated, the GAME button server as LayerLock
+- Whenever a layer is activated, the `GAME` button serves as layerlock.

 ## Acknowledgements
 - Miryoku - https://github.com/manna-harbour/miryoku/tree/master/docs/reference